 Point in-situ systems perform measurements at a single point in the stack, as do extractive system probes.
-In point in-situ systems the sensing optics are contained in a tube fitted with holes or filters to allow flow-through of stack gases.
+Now a days in the in-situ systems the sensing optics are contained in a tube fitted with holes or filters to allow flow-through of stack gases.
 The sampling path will be relatively short compared to the stack or duct diameter, so the sampling location must be carefully chosen to ensure that the sample is representative of the flue gas.

-In certain CEMS, the measurement length is extended over the length of a probe (say 500mm to 1m) to increase resolution and provide a more representative measurement.
+In certain CEMS, the measurement length is extended over the length of a probe (say 0.05mt to 1.00mt) to increase resolution and provide more coverage (representative measurement).
+In any case 1/3rd of the stack cross section ensures better representation.